Chena River SRA Trail Maps

 This loop trail provides easy access to alpine tundra and the tors--towering granite rock formations.
 The trail begins at the Tors Trail Campground parking area, near mile 39 Chena Hot Springs Road.
 Follow the gravel path past the bulletin board to a walkway on the bridge, carefully cross the road, and follow the levee along the river.
 You'll find another bulletin board with trail information and a registration box.
 The trail forks at the end of the levee, forming the East and West Trails.
 Rangers recommend taking the East Trail (left) and hiking the loop in a clockwise direction, as described here.
 The East Trail follows the river, with boardwalks through black spruce and boggy areas, then crosses Rock Creek and follows the creek upstream through a narrow band of white spruce.
 The trail climbs gradually through stands of birch and aspen, then ascends along a ridge through black spruce forests with occasional views of the Chena River valley.
 Look for blueberries in July and August.

-Between miles 5 and 6, a half mile spur trail leads to two small groups of tors.
-There may be water on the spur trail and at a spring near mile 6.
+There may be water at a spring near mile 6.
 From here on, the main trail is marked by rock cairns.
 As you cross the face of Munson Ridge, look for wildflowers during June and July.
 You may see hoary marmots in the alpine meadows and on the Plain of Monuments.
 Between miles 7 and 9, the East Trail ends and a less-developed trail, marked by wooden tripods and cairns, continues through wet areas where views of the Alaska Range are excellent.
 Rain clouds and fog can hamper visibility and make it difficult to find the tripods that mark the trail.
 The West Trail begins near mile 9, winding through a forested saddle and emerging on a barren ridgetop.
 It then drops to the last group of tors, the Lizard's Eye.
 The final five miles of the trail encompass the descent from the Lizard's Eye to a boardwalk on the upper part of Rock Creek.
 You will arrive at the junction of East and West Trails where you can follow the levee to the bridge and return to the trailhead.

 Stiles Creek Trail